21 days Combination Trip Bolivia & Chile

 Day 4: N.P.
 Amboró, El Refugio Los Volcanes - Samaipata (1,650 m)

 After breakfast you will travel in 1½ hour to the rustic village of Samaipata, which lies at an altitude of 1,650 meters in the foothills of the Andes Mountains.
 Samaipata means resting place in the height.
 It is located in a beautiful green area.
-When the Incas lived here, El Fuerte was their strategic point between the highlands and the lowlands where also trade was driven.
-If you want you can visit the (pre) -Inca ruins of El Fuerte, which in 1998 were placed on the World Heritage list of UNESCO.
-Here you will find, the largest carved rock in the world.
-It measures 220 x 60 m and it mainly served in Inca rituals.
+When the Incas lived here, El Fuerte was their strategic point between the highlands and the lowlands where they traded.
+In the afternoon you can visit the (pre)-Inca ruins of El Fuerte, which in 1998 were placed on the UNESCO World Heritage List.
+The heart of El Fuerte is the largest carved rock in the world measuring 220 m by 60 m that primarily was used in rituals.

 Day 6: Samaipata - La Higuera (2,150 m)